fauna/faunadb-ruby/README.md

 # Create an instance of henwen class
 Fauna::Instance("henwen")

-# Save ref of the instance for future use

 # Create an instance of henwen class with arbritary data
 instance = Fauna::Instance("henwen", "used" => false)